Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Methods

-We provide a consistent training pipeline, where \ours is trained for 35k iterations with the following five stages: {\em (1)}~{\em Warm-up stage} (0--0.5k): The splat coordinates $\vx$ and scaling controllers $\vs$ are initialized from SfM, and abstract features $\vf$ are randomly initialized. {\em (2)}~{\em Densification stage} (0.5k--15k): The number of splats is controlled mutually by densification and pruning as described in \cref{sec:adc}. {\em (3)}~{\em Compaction stage} (15k--20k): Both opacity regularization and pruning modules further reduce the number of splats. {\em (4)}~{\em Feature compression stage} (20k--30k): Both features $\vf$ and scaling controllers $\vs$ of the splats are quantized via arithmetic encoding. {\em (5)}~{\em Coordinate compression stage} (30k--35k): All splat coordinates are quantized and stored by the occupancy-octree technique.
+We provide a consistent training pipeline, where \ours is trained with the following five stages: {\em (1)}~{\em Warm-up stage} (0--0.5k): The splat coordinates $\vx$ and scaling controllers $\vs$ are initialized from SfM, and abstract features $\vf$ are randomly initialized. {\em (2)}~{\em Densification stage} (0.5k--15k): The number of splats is controlled mutually by densification and pruning as described in \cref{sec:adc}. {\em (3)}~{\em Compaction stage} (15k--20k): Both opacity regularization and pruning modules further reduce the number of splats. {\em (4)}~{\em Feature compression stage} (20k--30k): Both features $\vf$ and scaling controllers $\vs$ of the splats are quantized and compressed via arithmetic coding. {\em (5)}~{\em Coordinate compression stage} (30k--35k): All splat coordinates are quantized and stored by the occupancy-octree technique.
 In \cref{fig:training_curves}, we provide training curves for an example scene ({\it Garden}), which gives an idea of the influence of the different stages.
+Note that the proposed training schedule is not tuned on a per-scene or per-dataset basis.